jchristn/RestWrapper/README.md

 A simple C# class library to help simplify REST API requests and responses (RESTful HTTP and HTTPS)

+As of v1.0.9, RestWrapper now targets both .NET Core 2.0 and .NET Framework 4.5.2.

 ## Test App

 A test project is included which will help you exercise the class library.

 ## Available APIs

 Two static methods exist: SendRequest and SendRequestSafe.
 The differences are as follows:
 - SendRequest will throw any exception encountered to the caller
 - SendRequestSafe will take any WebException and create a RestResponse object from it.
 Other exceptions are thrown to the caller